Moment Bends

+Moment Bends is the fourth studio album by Australian indie pop band Architecture in Helsinki, released in Australia on 8 April 2011.
+The first single released from the album was "Contact High".
+It reached number 1 in the Australian Dance Albums Chart, and was voted number eight in triple j's 2011 Album Poll.

+Production

+The project was given the working title Vision Revision, before the album was renamed Moment Bends.

-Moment Bends is the fourth studio album by Australian indie pop band Architecture in Helsinki.
-It was released in Australia on 8 April 2011 and in the United States on 3 May 2011.
-The album was recorded in a rented studio in Melbourne, nicknamed "Buckingham Palace" after a photo mural of Fleetwood Mac's Lindsey Buckingham the band hung on the wall.
-The project had previously been given the working title Vision Revision.
+The album was co-produced by François Tétaz and Haima Marriott.
+It was recorded in a rented studio in Melbourne, nicknamed "Buckingham Palace" after a photo mural of Fleetwood Mac's Lindsey Buckingham the band hung on the wall.

+Release

+Moment Bends was released in Australia on 8 April 2011 and in the United States on 3 May 2011.

 The first single released from the album was "Contact High", although "That Beep", which is included on the album, was released as an EP in 2008.

-The third single, "Escapee", is on the soundtrack for FIFA 12.
+The third single, "Escapee", is on the soundtrack for the videogame FIFA 12.